getkode/WhatWeather/README.md

 This parameter indicates if the request will be asynchronous.
 Default value is true.
 ### refresh
 The refresh parameter is used if you want to save data and don't send a request every page refresh.
 The value represent a second.
 Default value 600 (10 min).
+### cache
+The cache parameter is used for caching data from the server side.
+Default value is false.
 ### cssClass
 This is used for the defaults templates.
 You can specify a CSS class to change the design of the template.
 Default value is "widget-1".
 ###Regional options